Wondering if this event is right for you?

 A couple of basic skills and fitness questions are in order.

-If the answer to these questions is, “No”.
-Or, “what are you talking about?”
-It might be great to get some instruction prior to the event.
-You can contact any of our sponsors, Summit Sports, or Go Kayak Now! or Have Kayaks Will Travel for a basic tuneup of these fundamentals prior to signing up.
+If the answer to these questions is “no” or “what are you talking about?” it might be great to get some instruction prior to the event.
+You can contact any of our sponsors–Downwind SportsGo Kayak Now! or Have Kayaks Will Travel–for a basic tuneup of these fundamentals prior to The Gales.

 Equipment Assessment